MicrosoftDocs/win32/desktop-src/DirectShow/ctransformfilter-setmediatype.md

 ---
-Description: 'The SetMediaType method is called when the media type is set on one of the filter''s pins.' ms.assetid: '3e505036-7fa6-42cf-a683-3a39a43d209d'
+Description: The SetMediaType method is called when the media type is set on one of the filters pins. ms.assetid: 3e505036-7fa6-42cf-a683-3a39a43d209d
-title: 'CTransformFilter.SetMediaType method'
+title: CTransformFilter.SetMediaType method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CTransformFilter.SetMediaType method